-bThis corresponds to RR5 (response rate 5) in the American Association for Public Opinion Research Standard Definitions of the calculated rates because they are unweighted.
-Also, see Appendix A, "Non-response sub-sampling" on the sub-sampling on non-respondents in 2004+ cRefusal rate 3 in AAPOR's Standards.
+cThis corresponds to RR5 (response rate 5) in the American Association for Public Opinion Research's dRefusal rate 3 in AAPOR's Standards.

-Final Dispositions of Case Codes and Outcome Rates for RDD Telephone Surveys and In-Person Household Survey(2006).
+Standard Definitions of the Final Dispositions of Case Codes and Outcome Rates for RDD Telephone Surveys and In-Person Household Surveys (2006).